 General busy clinical environment.
-The incumbent will be working in a office and patient examination room and is required to help move patients when needed and standing during portions of the physical examination.
+The incumbent will be working in an office and patient examination room and is required to help move patients when needed and standing during portions of the physical examination.
 Physical activity required would include the ability to lift/push/pull 20 - 50 pounds, and would involve standing for prolonged periods of time, as well as frequently bending/stooping and traveling.
 Physical hazards include potential exposure to body fluids and associated pathogens/infectious disease, as well as potential exposure to chemicals.

 COVID Vaccination Requirement

 Due to the scope of President Biden's Executive Order 14042 issued in early September, all University employees, including remote employees, must receive their final vaccination dose by January 4, 2022, unless they have a University-approved religious or medical exemption.
 The University has updated policy SEC-045 to reflect these new requirements.

 If hired by the Academic Division, excluding School of Medicine, School of Nursing, UVA Physicians Group, and the Health Systems Library, you will be required to provide proof of vaccination or be willing to be vaccinated by January 4, 2022.
 Academic employees may apply for a University-approved medical or religious exemption.

 Note: Some medical and safety-sensitive positions require vaccination and are not eligible for an exemption.
 For more information on how vaccination requirements will apply to you, please visit the UVA New Hire Vaccination Requirements webpage.